 Carnival Destiny initially cost a little over $400 million to build.
 When she was transformed into Carnival Sunshine, the cruise line invested $155 million into her glow-up.

-Read more: Carnival Ships By Age: Newest to Oldest (2023)
+Read more: Carnival Ships By Age: Newest to Oldest

 Why is it so expensive to build a cruise ship?

 Cruise ships are not like your average hotel or resort; they're engineering masterpieces!
-Before a cruise line can even begin constructing the vessel, they conduct market research to build ships that will appeal to their target market.
+Before a cruise line can even begin constructing the vessel, they conduct market research to build ships that will appeal to its target market.

 When the time comes to build the ship, the actual construction process can take anywhere from 12 to 18 months and requires thousands of on-site construction crew members.

-Fun fact: did you know that cruise ships are actually built in segments and later welded together?
+Fun fact: Did you know that cruise ships are actually built in segments and later welded together?

 Why aren't Carnival cruise ships built in the United States?